Ottilie Patterson: Biography

 Anna Ottilie Patterson was born in Comber, County Down, Northern Ireland on 31 January 1932.
 She was the youngest child of four.
 Her father, Joseph Patterson, was from Northern Ireland, and her mother, Jūlija Jēgers, was from Latvia.
 They had met in Georgia while Joseph was serving in the British army in the Caucasus mountains.
 They were married in 1919.
 Ottilie's name is an Anglicised form of the Latvian name "Ottilja".
 Both sides of the family were musical, and Patterson trained as a classical pianist from the age of eleven.
 She never received any formal training as a singer but was captivated by the blues from the age of ten.

-In 1949, Patterson went to study art at Belfast College of Technology where a fellow student introduced her to the music of Bessie Smith, Jelly Roll Morton and Meade Lux Lewis.
+In 1949, Patterson went to study art at Belfast Art College where a fellow student introduced her to the music of Bessie Smith, Jelly Roll Morton and Meade Lux Lewis.
 In 1951 she began singing with Jimmy Compton's Jazz Band, and in August 1952 she formed the Muskrat Ramblers with Al Watt and Derek Martin.
 After graduating, she worked as an art teacher but found it unexciting.
 In the summer of 1954, while holidaying in London, Patterson met Beryl Bryden, who introduced her to the Chris Barber Jazz Band.

 Patterson joined the Barber band full-time on 28 December 1954, and her first public appearance was at the Royal Festival Hall on 9 January 1955.

 Between 1955-62, she toured extensively with the Chris Barber Jazz Band and issued many recordings: those featuring her on every track include the EPs Blues (1955), That Patterson Girl (1955), That Patterson Girl Volume 2 (1956), Ottilie (1959), and the LP Chris Barber's Blues Book (1961); she also appeared on numerous Chris Barber records.
 She was a key figure in the success of the band.
 Patterson and Barber were married in 1959.